 Flights for inbound participants were changed to allow for their arrival in Philadelphia rather than their original NYC airports.
 Because all the contracts were created with Forc Majeure clauses, our clients were protected from financial penalties on the changes.

 The event, while it started bumpy, ended with little further disruption, in an appropriate and comfortable space, allowing the clients to achieve their meeting objectives and meet their launch deadline.

 Virtual Meeting Options for Emergencies

-The above example demonstrates the ability to be agile in the face of an emergency and keeping an event in-person.
-In 2003, the technology doesn’t exist as it does today for large scale virtual events and conferencing.
+The above example demonstrates the ability to be agile in the face of an emergency and keep an event in person.
+In 2003, the technology doesn’t exist as it does today for large-scale virtual events and conferences.
 However, moving to a virtual conference in the midst of a power outage also wouldn’t be a viable solution.

 That’s why working with professionals who know the industry is so critical.

 The bottom line is that in the face of an emergency, meeting planners must have the experience to anticipate and accommodate changes quickly and easily.
 Most of this happens in the planning stages and is backed by expertise- an invaluable resource in knowing what to do and how.